 A \$350 SEVIS I-901 fee is required by the US Government to be paid for all I-20 certificates.
 You can only pay this fee after your I-20 application has been processed and a SEVIS ID number has been created for you.
-Please log on to www.fmifee.com for details.
+Please log on to www.fmjfee.com for details.

-Fee is paid to the US Government and is subject to change.
+Fee is subject to change.